tdalon/ahk/docs/_pages/NWS-PowerTool-Changelog.md

 ---

 [NWS PowerTool](NWS-PowerTool) Changelog
+* 2021-10-05
+  - Fix: Quick Search if Connections not used
 * 2021-04-30
 	- Fix: IntelliPaste Teams conversation links in with encoded url e.g. for comments in Connections not to be broken
 * 2021-04-21